The black lines show the routes of old Roman main roads, the red lines show ancient ridgeways mostly running

 Domesday villages, this also corroborates with the plot of

-the villages containing Hurst the majority of which appeared after the Battle of Hastings.
+modern villages containing Hurst the majority of which have appeared after the

 (So I think this is a reasonable plot of Andredsweald).